-Project

-Output
+Displays the directory in which the

 generated code files will be stored.
 If

 necessary, click on the button at the right

 of the field to browse for and select a

 different directory.
 The names of the

 generated classes and their source file

 paths are displayed when the path is

-changed
+changed.